Noire River (rivière de l'Esturgeon): Geography

 The confluence of the Black River is located at NNNN km.
-From its mouth, the current follows on 10.8 km the course of the rivière de l'Esturgeon, on 13.3 km the course of the Châteauguay River, which flows onto the south bank of the Saint Lawrence River.
+From its mouth, the current follows on 10.8 km the course of the rivière de l'Esturgeon, on 13.3 km the course of the Châteauguay River, which flows onto the south bank of the St. Lawrence River.

 Toponymy

 The toponym "Rivière Noire" was formalized on August 17, 1978 at the Commission de toponymie du Québec.